-- Is the planning proposal a result of any strategic study or report?
-No. It is an applicant initiated planning proposal. - 2 Is the planning proposal the best means of achieving the objectives or intended outcomes, or is there a better way?

-The planning proposal is the best means to achieve the objective of permitting a car park on the subject land.
+- 1 Is the planning proposal a result of an endorsed local strategic planning statement, strategic study or report? - No. It is an applicant initiated planning proposal. - 2 Is the planning proposal the best means of achieving the objectives or intended outcomes, or is there a better way? - The planning proposal is the best means to achieve the objective of permitting a car park on the subject land.
 The current zone for rail infrastructure is not required and does not reflect that it is now privately owned land and no longer required for rail purposes.